Your Complete Guide to the UK Customs Declaration Service (CDS)

 If you are a VAT-registered business, your EORI number is usually your VAT registration number prefixed with ‘GB’.
 If you are not VAT-registered, you will need to apply for a standalone EORI.
 Without an EORI, your goods cannot clear UK customs.

-What is a Movement Reference Number (MRN)?
+What is a Movement Reference Number (MRN) and How its linked with Customs Declaration?

 A Movement Reference Number (MRN) is a unique reference code generated by CDS each time a customs declaration is submitted.
 It acts as the digital receipt confirming that your declaration has been lodged with HMRC.
 The MRN is required by carriers, port operators and border force when goods arrive at or depart from the UK.